 Budget efficiency, sustainability and effective resource allocation relies on consistent and reliable pupil numbers.
 The impact of Covid19 has resulted in less certainty around pupil numbers particularly in the early years sector.
 The Trust seeks to maintain the number of current and prospective pupils by:

-- Maintaining outstanding success rates and good inspection outcomes - Investing in its teaching staff and resources - Actively marketing the early years offer across the Trust - Continued engagement with Local Authority admissions teams
+- Maintaining a positive public profile in the community and good inspection outcomes - Investing in its teaching staff and resources - Actively marketing the early years offer across the Trust - Continued engagement with Local Authority admissions teams

 Governance